Our Action Plan

 Gathering signatures outside the box.

-We will make college campuses a focal point.
-We are contacting student groups at each college or university that might be interested in working on our petition drive.
-This would benefit participating groups by giving their members something constructive to do and by helping expand their membership.
+Make college campuses a focal point.
+Find (or form) one or more groups at each college or university to participate.
+This would also benefit participating groups by giving their members something constructive to do and by helping expand their membership.

-Leaders within campus groups can reserve tables and schedule members to staff the tables to gather signatures on our petitions (and others) over an extended period of time.
-Coverage in the campus newspaper and on college radio and TV can help educate voters about proportional representation and extend our campaign into the community.
-Every student, faculty member, or local voter inclined to sign will have continuous opportunities to sign the petition and get involved.
+Leaders within those groups can reserve tables and schedule members to staff the tables to gather signatures over an extended period of time.
+Coverage in the campus newspaper and on college radio and TV can help promote the issues being addressed and the inclusive manner in which they are being addressed.
+Over the course of a school year, we have time to build support on every campus.
+Every student, faculty member, or local voter inclined to sign will have continuous opportunities to do so.

-We ill involve labor unions, churches, and advocacy groups.
-We will make copies of the petitions available for signing at as many labor union and advocacy group offices as possible.
-We will book spokespersons into each group’s meetings to provide an overview of proportional representation.
-At such meetings, in addition to having attendees sign the petition, we can also recruit additional petitioners and raise money for the our campaign.
+Involve labor unions, churches, and advocacy groups.
+Make copies of the petitions available for signing at as many labor union and advocacy group offices as possible.
+Book spokespersons into each group’s meetings to provide an overview of the legislation we are proposing.
+At such meetings, in addition to having attendees sign the petitions, we could recruit petitioners and raise money for the campaign (and the party).

-We will utilize on-line videos to explain proportional representation and the initiative process, as well as to drive traffic to this web site.
+Utilize on-line videos to explain each proposal the rationale behind each one, as well as to drive traffic to the web site.

-We will print pamphlets that give a brief overview of proportional representation.
+Print a pamphlet giving an overview of the ballot initiatives we are promoting, along with a rationale for each.
 (There are some voters who are not active on the internet.)